libdynd/libdynd/documents/kernels.md

 If a kernel uses a child kernel for part of its operation, its destructor must call that child kernel's destructor if it is not NULL.
-What this means is that, before the kernel's destructor function pointer is set, memory for the 'ckernel_data_prefix' of the child kernel must already be allocated and initialized to zero.
+What this means is that, before the kernel's destructor function pointer is set, memory for the 'ckernel_prefix' of the child kernel must already be allocated and initialized to zero.
 This is handled automatically by the 'ensure_capacity' function of the 'ckernel_builder'.